Ruth Roman: Personal life

 Roman was married four times.
 She had one son with husband Mortimer Hall, son of publisher Dorothy Schiff.

 She married Hall on December 17, 1950.
 In 1956, she sued him for divorce, and the divorce decree became final on April 15, 1957.

-Roman was a Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.

 SS Andrea Doria sinking

 In July 1956, Roman was just finishing a trip to Europe with her three-year-old son.
 At the port of Cannes they boarded the Italian passenger liner SS Andrea Doria as first-class passengers for their return passage to the United States.
 On the night of July 25, the vessel collided with the Swedish passenger liner MS Stockholm.

 Roman was in the Belvedere Lounge when the collision happened and immediately took off her high heels and scrambled back to her cabin barefoot to retrieve her sleeping son.
 Several hours later, they were both evacuated with the other passengers from the sinking liner.
 Her son was lowered first into a waiting lifeboat, but before she could follow, the lifeboat departed.
 Ruth stepped into the next boat and was eventually rescued along with 750 other survivors from the Andrea Doria by the French passenger liner SS Île de France.
 Her son was rescued by the Stockholm and was reunited with his mother in New York.